dlschwartz/2023aHIST630/odd.markdown

 permalink: /odd/
 ---

-Documentation is a critical component of a digital project.
-In addition to teaching text encoding skills, this course aims to train students in a variety of documentation skills necessary to complete a quality digital project.
-The ODD customization assignment is one of two ways that you will document your TEI encoding.
-Your TEI files must validate your encoding against a customized schema you have created.
+# Introduction
+The TEI Guidelines are a set of agreed-upon standards used by a large segment of the Digital Humanities community to encode textual material.
+The use of standards ensures maximal reusability of your work.

+But, as a widely used standard, the TEI must accommodate many approaches to digitizing texts, some of which you may not want or need in your project.
+It can be very helpful (for reasons we will discuss in class) to use a customization of the TEI rather than the entire P5 All guidelines.
+This assignment will teach you why it is desirable to customize the TEI and how to do so.

-#### To Submit for Evaluation
+# To Submit for Evaluation
-- You will produce an ODD file customizing the TEI guidelines for the use of your particular project.
+- You will upload to GitHub an ODD file customizing the TEI guidelines for the use of your particular project.
 It should include the following:
 	- Restriction of the elements used in your project.